What makes quantum clicks special?: Classical Predictions: Truth Assignments and Probabilities

-When it comes to the absence of a global two-valued state on quantum logics corresponding to Hilbert spaces of dimension three and higher -- where contexts or blocks can be intertwined or pasted~\cite{nav:91} to form chains -- Kochen and Specker~\cite{kochen1} pursued a very concrete, ``constructive'' (in the sense of finitary mathematical objects but not in the sense of physical operationalizability~\cite{bridgman}) strategy: they presented finite logics realizable by vectors (from the origin to the unit sphere) spanning one-dimensional subspaces, equivalent to observable propositions, which allowed for lesser \& lesser two-valued state properties.
-For the reason of non-imbedability is is already enough to consider two linked Specker bugs logics $\Gamma_3$~\cite[p.~70]{kochen1}, as discussed in Sect.~\ref{2017-b-bugscombino}.
+When it comes to the absence of a global two-valued state on quantum logics corresponding to Hilbert spaces of dimension three and higher--whenever contexts or blocks can be intertwined or pasted~\cite{nav:91} to form chains--Kochen and Specker~\cite{kochen1} pursued a very concrete, ``constructive'' (in the sense of finitary mathematical objects but not in the sense of physical operationalizability~\cite{bridgman}) strategy: they presented finite logics realizable by vectors (from the origin to the unit sphere) spanning one-dimensional subspaces, equivalent to observable propositions, which allowed for lesser \& lesser two-valued state properties.

+History: For non-homomorphic imbedability~(Theorem~0 in \cite{kochen1}) it is already sufficient to present finite collections of observables with a non-separating or non-unital set of two-valued states.
+Concrete examples have already been exposed by considering the Specker bug combo $\Gamma_3$~\cite{kochen1} (p.~70) discussed in Section~\ref{2017-b-bugscombino}, and the Tkadlec non-unital logic based on the Sch\"utte rays discussed in Section~\ref{2020-b-nonunital},~respectively.

-Kochen and Specker went further and presented a proof by contradiction of the non-existence of two-valued states on a finite number of propositions, based on their $\Gamma_1$ ``true implies true'' logic~\cite[p.~68]{kochen1} discussed in Sect.~\ref{2017-b-f-gamma1}, iterating them until they reached a complete contradiction in their $\Gamma_2$ logic~\cite[p.~69]{kochen1}.
-As has been pointed out earlier, their representation as points of the sphere is a little bit ``buggy'' (as could be expected from the formation of so many bugs): as Tkadlec has observed, Kochen-Specker diagram $\Gamma_2$ it is not a one-to-one representation of the logic, because some different points at the diagram represent the same element of corresponding orthomodular poset (cf. Ref.~\cite[p.~5390]{svozil-tkadlec}, and Ref.~\cite[p.]{tkadlec-01}).
+Kochen and Specker went further and presented a proof by contradiction of the non-existence of two-valued states on a finite number of propositions, based on their $\Gamma_1$ ``true implies true'' logic~\cite{kochen1} (p.~68) discussed in Section~\ref{2017-b-s-tit}, and iterating them until they reached a complete contradiction in their $\Gamma_2$ logic~\cite{kochen1} (p.~69).
+As was pointed out earlier, their representation as points of the sphere is a little bit ``buggy'' (as could be expected from the formation of so many bugs): as Tkadlec has observed, Kochen-Specker diagram $\Gamma_2$ it is not a one-to-one representation of the logic, because of some different points at the diagram represent the same element of corresponding orthomodular poset [cf. Ref.~\cite{svozil-tkadlec} (p.~5390), and Ref.~\cite{tkadlec-01} (p.~156)].